-Today, we’ll use these findings from February 2017.
-The social media analytics experts at Locowise compiled the statistics for thousands of Facebook Pages, and came up with results you can use to contextualize your own.
+Today, we’ll use these findings from 2019.
+Hootsuite compiled the statistics for thousands of Facebook Pages, and came up with results you can use to contextualize your own.
 (Hint: If you need a refresher on how to access Facebook data beyond what you get on your Insights tab, this shows you what to do.)

 Here’s an example.

-According to their study, the average reach for a Facebook post in January was about 8.92% of total Page likes – down from 9.53% in December.
+According to their study, the average organic reach for a Facebook post is 5.5%, a drop of 2.2% from 2018.
 Here’s how you can see how your Page stacked up.

 First, use the Post Data spreadsheet you can download directly from Facebook (again, here’s how) to add the reach for every update you post to your Page over the last month.
 (Remember to look at organic reach, not total!)
 Let’s say your total organic reach for the month is 50,000 users.
 Divide that by the number of updates you posted (let’s say 20 updates), and you’ll get an organic reach of 2,500 users per post.